-As we learned in the housing meltdown a decade ago, a big mortgage is a double-edged sword, magnifying not only your gains but your losses.
+As we learned in the housing meltdown over a decade ago, a big mortgage is a double-edged sword, magnifying not only your gains but your potential losses.

 Real estate also entails brokerage commissions, property taxes, homeowners insurance, maintenance, repairs, utilities and the hassles of managing tenants.

 And gold?
 Gold is not a productive asset.

 If you own an ounce of gold for 100 years (or a million years) and reinvest all the interest it accrues, the earnings it generates and all the dividends it pays – zero, in other words – you will have at the end of that period exactly what you started with: an ounce of gold.

 When investors today talk about TINA – “there is no alternative” (to stocks) – they aren’t kidding.

 Equities are not just the best place – they are essentially the only place to put your serious money to work for the long haul.